nicky-nym/nicky-nym.github.io/pages/cities.md

 ## <span class="chapter">_Chapter 4_ &mdash; Why this matters now</span>

-These questions, about how to design better cities, are especially important right now, at this moment in history, for a few reasons.
+Figuring out how to design better cities is especially important right now, at this moment in history, for a few reasons.

 * **[The urban population boom](#population-boom)**
   - Urban population is about to increase by 60%, with **2.5 billion more people** incoming by 2050.
 * **[The urban construction boom](#construction-boom)**
-  - There is a projected **doubling of total built space** by 2050.
+  - There is projected to be a **doubling of total built space** by 2050.
 * **[The rise of "megacity" urban agglomerations](#megacities)**
   - By 2050, we will have 175 cities with populations between 4 million and 40 million.
 * **[The onset of kinematic lag](#kinematic-lag)**
   - Large cities are increasingly suffering from congestion and kinematic lag.
 * **[The mounting lost opportunities](#lost-opportunities)**
-  - Kinematic lag is already a problem that artificially depresses global GDP by trillions of dollars per year, slowing the rise from poverty of billions of people.
+  - Kinematic lag is already a problem that artificially depresses global GDP by trillions of dollars per year, slowing the rise out of poverty of billions of people.
 * **[The rising current opportunities](#current-opportunities)**
-  - If we could start doing better city design now, in the next few decades **we could prevent additional losses** from kinematic lag on the order of **$5 trillion dollars per year**, as well as seeing a windfall of **$15 trillion** in residential real estate value.
+  - If we could get better at city design now, then in the next few decades **we could prevent additional losses** from kinematic lag on the order of **$5 trillion dollars per year**, as well as seeing a windfall of **$15 trillion** in residential real estate value.
 Unfortunately, in practice, that will be impossible.

 There's no way to cheaply or practically re-build existing cities, or move people _en masse_ from existing cities to new cities, but, when new cities, new suburbs, and new satellite developments are being planned and built from scratch, it would be slightly crazy to fail to try designing them as "kinematic cities".
 Building from scratch has its own challenges, and is also crazy expensive, but it does have the advantage that it can be done much more quickly.